Yrahcaz7/The-Septenary-Forest/documentation/custom-tab-layouts.md

 Additional components:

 - `custom-resource-display`: The same as `display-text`, but uses the formatting of `resource-display`.

+- `contained-grid`: Displays the gridable grid for the layer in a contained div.
+The argument is required.
+The argument can either be the max width of the containing div or an array: `[max width, list of rows]`.
+If the argument only indicates the component's max width, the component includes all of the layer's grid rows.

 The rest of the components are sub-components.
 They can be used just like other components, but are typically part of another component.